ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1-schema-and-data-models/README.md

 To read resources in a REST environment, we use the GET method. in practice, reading a resource shouldn't change any information - it should only retrieve it.

-Note: technically, you can change data in a `GET` request but since we are creating a RESTful API, you shouldn't do that, and, in-general, changing data in a `GET` request would be confusing to the users of your api.
+To read resources in a REST environment, we use the GET method.
+Reading a resource should never change any information - it should only retrieve it.
+REST itself is more like a set of guidelines.
+Technically, you can change data in a `GET` request, but since we are creating a RESTful API, you shouldn't do that.
+Having a GET request that updates data in your database would be confusing to the users of your API and violate the expected behavior of REST.

 ##### Request: